 Permitting Reform – Let’s Get Loud, Take Action!

-Call on Congress to enact further permitting reform legislation.
+Ask Congress to enact permitting reform legislation this year

 The new package must: